 Raising My Low Motivation Up To My Consciousness

 That’s happening by journalling about it.
 The only difference between me perhaps and other journallers is that I publish my thoughts on my blog – for you folks to all see.

-The Power Of Writing Down My Thoughts Via Journaling
+g Down My Thoughts Via Journaling

 I spoke about this in some more depth in my Ultimate Guide To Stream Of Consciousness writing –